Chevy Bolt OBD2 PIDs Project

 - Click the icon on for your phone/iPad

 - From the menu on the left, select “File Sharing” (old version was “Apps”)

-- Click on EngineLink in the list on the left
+- Click on EngineLink in the list under the Apps column

-- Drag your csv document onto the Documents area, or click the Add New button at the bottom of the Documents list, then select your csv file
+- Drag your csv document onto the Documents area, or click the Add “File” button at the bottom of the Documents list, then select your csv file

 - On your phone/iPad, open EngineLink